YuToutCourt/HuntingGame/README.md

 ----

-Feel free to give your opinion on the plugin and on what it can be improved
+Feel free to give your opinion about the plugin and on what it can be improved